What Is Business Valuation Exactly? Here's a Beginner's Guide

 It becomes harder to value startups if they have no revenue or profit data to analyze.
 In practice, the value of pre-profit businesses can be assessed using many measures, including traction, the value of founders, prototypes and trends in the industry.

 Many angel investors and venture capitalists have developed their own startup valuation methods.
-We discuss two of these methods below.
+We take a deeper dive into How to Value a Startup Company with No Revenue in another post, but two of these methods include:

 Scorecard Valuation Method